aio-libs/aiohttp/docs/web.rst

 The second step is handling the file upload in your :ref:`request handler<aiohttp-web-handler>` (here assumed to answer on */store_mp3*).
-The uploaded file is added to the request object as a :class:`FileField` object accessible through the :meth:`Request.POST` coroutine.
+The uploaded file is added to the request object as a :class:`FileField` object accessible through the :meth:`Request.post` coroutine.
 The two properties we are interested in are *file* and *filename* and we will use those to read a file's name and a content::